 The first of these is in the Fall-a combined football banquet and dance.
 Early in the Spring occurs the annual "W" Club Fete.
 This is the gala event of the year.
 It lasts two days, beginning Friday evening with a concert - vaudeville show, and reception.
-On Saturday there are: a concert by the cadet band, military parades, and a baseball game.
-The event closes Saturday night with a barn dance.
-The final commencement dance is probably the largest and most quietly impressive of all.
-About two hundred couples usually attend.
+On Saturday there are: a concert by the cadet 200 feet by 50 feet.

-Wentworth is fortunate in possessing a hall large enough to make these a f f a i r s possible.
-The gymnasium is u s e d and has a dancing space of 200 feet by 50 feet.
 The floor, of excellent hard maple, provides ample space not only for large affairs but innumerable activities of all sorts.
 Small informal parties, carnivals, receptions, and "potpourris," are only a part of the innumerable events of the year.
 These are all supervised and do not take time from study.

 At a glance it might be thought that with so much entertainment the serious work of the school would be handicapped.
 Quite contrary, however, is the case.
-Most of the events come on Friday and Saturday nights. the "off nights" of the week.
+Most of the events come on Friday and Saturday nights, the "off nights" of the week.
 If by any chance something occurs in the middle of the week the regular study hours are held first.
 So no matter

-GETTING READY FOR A PARTY
+FOR A PARTY